 The most important question you are always asking yourself is usually outside of your conscious awareness.
+From my experiences approximately eighty percent of the population has this question.
 This question you are always asking yourself is called the “Virtual Question”.
 This means all other questions or statements are filtered through the Virtual Question first.
 You more than likely have been using this Virtual Question before age eight.

 Self limiting Virtual Questions with a “what” question always leads to making lists.
 “Why” questions are really not answerable.
 Questions that have ”yes”, “don’t know” or “no” answers set us up for win/lose and anxiety.